Energinet-DataHub/greenforce-frontend/libs/dh/shared/domain/src/lib/generated/v1/README.md

 npm install PATH_TO_GENERATED_PACKAGE/dist.tgz --save
 ```

-_It's important to take the tgz file, otherwise you'll get trouble with links on windows_
+_It's important to take the tgz file, otherwise you'll get trouble with links on windows._

 _using `npm link`:_